We'll show you how to have your TI LaunchPad check the tracking status of a FedEx package.

 NOTE: when you want to track your own packages i.e., not FedEx's test packages, then you'll need to apply for production API credentials.
 You can do that by following the instructions available from the "Move to Production" tab on the FedEx developers page.

 10Now we'll generate code to call this Choreo from your LaunchPad.
-Turn on IoT Mode, select TI LaunchPad and then add details about how your LaunchPad is connected to the internet.
+Select Texas Instruments from the drop down menu, then choose your board.
+Make sure that you've added details about how your LaunchPad is connected to the internet.

 11Scroll down to the CODE section of the Library page.
 Then Copy the code, and paste it into a new sketch in Energia.